L0rdM0rd/NFL-Scoring/README.md

 # NFL-Scoring
-Predictive analysis of touchdown rates for NFL 2016-17 season
+This project is a predictive analysis of touchdown rates for NFL 2016-17 season.
+Please see the write up for an explanation of the analysis and results.